WordPress Push Notifications: How to Set Them Up

 Conclusion

 All the push notification plugin solutions we looked at in this article generally work fine – it just depends on what you are looking for.
-Some allow you to schedule notification while some others let you run email campaigns from the same dashboard.
+Some allow you to schedule notifications while others let you run email campaigns from the same dashboard.

-Integrating any of these plugins is quite straight forward.
-We already showed you how to integrate PushCrew to your WordPress website.
+Integrating any of these plugins is quite straightforward.
+We already showed you how to integrate PushCrew into your WordPress website.
 Other platforms and even custom sites basically follow a similar process.

 We hope you found this article helpful.
 Should you run into hiccups in the process, don’t hesitate to reach out and get WordPress help.
 If you found this article helpful, kindly share.
 You might be helping someone.